Seneca-SRT111-Fall2026/SRT111-Lab0/Lab0.md

 - Click the + button in the upper-right corner.
 - Select New Repository.
-- Enter the repository name:
+- Enter the repository name (EXACTLY AS SHOWN BELOW).
+If you do not create the repo with this exact name, your work will not be graded.
 ```text
 SRT111F2026
 ```